boss-dao/proposals/Stage 1 - Received/05-03-2022 - CardanoShield - TheApeSociety.md

 * Current floor: 2450 ADA

 ARTISTS (qty: 1428)
-* provide Whitelist Boost & free frame.
+* Provide Whitelist Boost & free frame.
 The free frame will definitely help people get up and running more quickly once they are able to buy frames.
 The whitelist boost gives artists 90% of the WL spots allocated to the Ape Society from other projects.
 The more artists a wallet holds, the higher the probability of a whitelist spot to mint another project.
 * $SOCIETY Staking rewards: 1.1x.
 * Current floor: 2680 ADA